eujiaxin/axphone-frontend/README.md

 # axphone-frontend

-[React framework](https://reactjs.org/) has been used to create the interface of **AxPhone**.
-Since a large database is not required, the default SQL engine [SQLite](https://www.sqlite.org/index.html) has been used to store all details on the contacts saved.
+[React framework](https://reactjs.org/) has been used to create the interface of **AxPhone**, which is a website that acts as a public phonebook for users.
+It interacts with the [backend Django REST Api](https://github.com/heheheejin/axphone-backend) to handle contacts.

 ## Website navigation
 ### Default Home Page (`/`)